syncthing/docs/users/faq-parts/usage.rst

 enable HTTPS with this configuration.
 You can do this from inside the GUI.

-If both your computers are Unix-like (Linux, Mac, etc.) you can also leave the GUI settings at default and use an ssh port forward to access it.
+If both your computers are Unix-like (Linux, Mac, etc.) you can also leave the GUI settings at default and use an SSH port forward to access it.
 For example,

 .. code-block:: bash

     $ ssh -L 9090:127.0.0.1:8384 user@othercomputer.example.com

-will log you into othercomputer.example.com, and present the *remote* Syncthing GUI on http://localhost:9090 on your *local* computer.
+will log you into ``othercomputer.example.com``, and present the *remote* Syncthing GUI on http://localhost:9090 on your *local* computer.

-If you only want to access the remote gui and don't want the terminal session, use this example,
+If you only want to access the remote GUI and don't want the terminal session, use this example:

 .. code-block:: bash

     $ ssh -N -L 9090:127.0.0.1:8384 user@othercomputer.example.com

-If only your remote computer is Unix-like, you can still access it with ssh from Windows.

-Under Windows 10 or later (64-bit only) you can use the same ssh command if you install the `Windows Subsystem for Linux <https://docs.microsoft.com/windows/wsl/install>`__.
+If only your remote computer is Unix-like, you can still access it with SSH from Windows.
+Under Windows 10 or later you can use the same ``ssh`` command if you `install the OpenSSH Client <https://learn.microsoft.com/windows-server/administration/openssh/openssh_install_firstuse>`__.

-Another Windows way to run ssh is to install `gow (Gnu On Windows) <https://github.com/bmatzelle/gow>`__.
-The easiest way to install gow is with the `chocolatey <https://chocolatey.org/>`__ package manager.

 I don't like the GUI or the theme.
 Can it be changed?
 -----------------------------------------------------